Setting Up Form Widgets

 4. Apply the changes.
 Don't forget to save and sync your project!

-In Mergin Maps Input, the multiline text edit widget will look like this:
+In the mobile app, the multiline text edit widget will look like this:

 # QR code

-To be able to scan QR codes using your camera, the field name or the field alias has to contain the word qrcode (the text is not case sensitive and it can be in combination of lower or upper case letters).
+To be able to scan QR codes using your camera, the field name or the field alias has to contain the word qrcode (the text is not case sensitive, it can be in combination of lower or upper case letters).

-In Mergin Maps Input, there will be a QR code icon next to the field.
-Click on the QR code icon to read the QR code using your camera - the text (e.g. a link) will be filled in automatically.
+In the mobile app, there will be a QR code icon next to the field.
+Tap on it to scan the QR code using your camera and the content (a number, text, link, etc.) will be filled in automatically to your field.

 # Numbers